How to Plant, Grow, and Care for Creeping Speedwell

 Probably the biggest growing problem that people encounter isn’t actually a problem with growing it – it’s too much growth!
 Creeping speedwells are considered weeds in many parts of the United States because they do so well here.
 Because of this, I do encourage regular pruning in areas you don’t want the speedwell to spread to.

-Since it self-propagates by underground runners, using garden edging or barriers that go beneath the soil’s surface at least 4″ can also slow growth.
+Since it self-propagates by underground runners, using garden edging or barriers that go at least four inches beneath the soil’s surface can also slow growth.

 In hotter desert-like climates such as southern California, full sun may cause your plant to wilt in the summer months.
 This is mostly caused by the soil drying out too rapidly beneath the plant.
 Water when the plant’s soil is dry in the first inch.
 Adding mulch or compost around your plants will prevent moisture evaporation.